dentarg/auth0-blog/_posts/2017-07-05-real-world-angular-series-part-3.markdown

 }
 ```

 We'll need to make unauthenticated _and_ authenticated requests, so we'll import `HttpClient` and `HttpHeaders` (to add the `Authorization` header with access token) along with `HttpErrorResponse`.
 We also need `AuthService` to prompt login if no JWT is found when attempting to make an authenticated request.
-We'll create streams with our API calls so we'll import `Observable`, as well as the `catch` operator from RxJS.
+We'll create streams with our API calls so we'll import `Observable`, as well as the pipeable `catchError` operator and the `throw` observable method from RxJS.
 We need `ENV` from our environment config to get the appropriate API URIs.
 Finally, in order to declare the types for our event streams, we need the models (`EventModel` and `RsvpModel`) we created earlier.

 Once `HttpClient` and `AuthService` are added to the constructor, we can use the HTTP methods to create observables of API data.
 We expect to receive streams of type `EventModel[]` (an array of events) for our two event list endpoints, a single `EventModel` when retrieving event details by ID, and `RsvpModel[]` when retrieving all RSVPs for an event.